jpcre2/jpcre2/README.md

 1. In windows, the above code will use 16-bit library and UTF-16 in UTF mode.
 2. In Linux, the above code will use 32-bit library and UTF-32 in UTF mode.

-> If you want to fix the code unit width, use an explicit bit size such as `jpcre2::select<Char_T, BS>`, but in this case, your code will not be portable, and you will get compile error (if not suppressed) when code unit width mismatch occurs.

 <a name="use-of-string-class"></a>